 - Permanent ID, such as a registered microchip or tattoo.

-“All pets, even indoor pets, should be provided with ID, as all it can take is an open window or door for a pet to lose their way”, says Ali Omelaniec, marketing & community development officer at the BC SPCA.
+“All pets, even indoor pets, should be provided with ID, as all it can take is an open window or door for a pet to lose their way”, says Dragana Hajdukovic, senior manager of business development at the BC SPCA.
 “Pets, especially those who are not accustomed to being outdoors, may be frightened and bolt if they do escape.
 Microchipping is a way to not only protect your furry family members, but provide you with peace of mind.”

 To learn more about microchipping or register your pet’s microchip, please visit the BC Pet Registry’s website.